sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/transcription.md

    - Highly technical Sanskrit compounds or philosophical stances are fully preserved in correct देवनागरी.
    - If a word is phonetically ambiguous, write your best phonetic guess and flag it with [[TIMESTAMP??]] rather than omitting it.

+9. At the beginning of each sentence (not line), include it's timestamp in this format - [[TIMESTAMP]].
+Don't break the paragraph structure. [[TIMESTAMP]] can occur in the middle of a paragraph.

 Are you ready?
 ```